0

 • A doctor will advise on how to do endoscopy preparation because there will be different requirements for different procedures.

-• The operation does not require a hospital overnight stay and usually only takes about an hour to complete.
-The doctor will give you instructions on how to to do endoscopy preparations
+• Since endoscopy is usually a safe operation, it does not require a hospital overnight stay and usually only takes about an hour to complete.
+The doctor will give you instructions on how to do endoscopy preparations.

 • For many types of endoscopy, the individual has to fast for about 12 hours, although this varies depending on the type.